 His first need isn’t physical touch but affirming words, so he prefers writing notes to me rather than getting physical affection from me because his tank gets filled more quickly with verbal affirmations than physical contact.

-By knowing each other’s primary languages, we can work together as a team to meet one another’s needs.
+By knowing each other’s primary languages, we can work together as a team to meet one another needs.
 If you’re not using these techniques with your significant other, I highly recommend trying them out today!
 You may see surprising results very quickly!
-5 Love languages in relationships are excessively important to nurture during the relationship.
+These love languages in relationships are excessively important to nurture during the relationship.

-Another one of the 5 love languages in a relationship is speaking words of affirmation.
-If your love language is receiving gifts, it means you feel most loved when your partner gives you material items.
+Another one of the five love languages in a relationship is speaking words of affirmation.
+If your love language is receiving gifts, or gift giving it means you feel most loved when your partner gives you material items.
 Even if he or she does not have a knack for picking out presents, little thoughtful things can add up to a lot of love over time.

 So while you may be happy with some concert tickets, a full-length mirror (to check yourself out) is less likely to do it for you.